Hayashi rice: History

+The most popular theory is that it was created by Hayashi, the founder of Maruzen.

+Ingredients and popularity

+Hayashi rice demonstrates a Western influence with the use of demi-glace and often red wine, but is unknown in Western countries.
+In fact, it contains ingredients popular in Japan: slices of beef (Hyōgo Prefecture is also famous for its Kobe beef), rice and demi-glace sauce (among others).
+It can be compared to another popular dish, the Japanese-style hamburger steak with demi-glace sauce.
+Another variation is the omuhayashi, a combination of omurice and hayashi rice.
+It also resembles a Japanese curry and usually appears on menus alongside curry.

 Hayashi rice is one of Japan's most popular Western-style dishes.
 Thanks to the widespread availability of hayashi rice mix (normally sold as roux blocks) and prepared demiglace sauce (normally canned) at Japanese supermarkets, this dish is common household fare.
 Like Japanese curry, it is usually eaten with a spoon.

-Hayashi rice was an important dish in mystery writer Keigo Higashino's novel Ryūsei no Kizuna.